hervekhg/python-lambda-aws/README.md

 # python-lambda-aws
-This Repository contains lambda function for AWS
+This Repository contains some lambdas functions for AWS